Turbulence teaches equivariance to neural networks: Methodology

 \subsection{Equivariance error}

+Before defining equivariance error, it is worth distinguishing two related but distinct notions of symmetry.
+A particular solution of the Navier-Stokes equations may or may not be symmetric under a given group action.
+A turbulent channel flow solution is not completely rotationally symmetric because the walls and the streamwise pressure gradient pick out preferred directions.
+A single realization of homogeneous isotropic turbulence is also not rotationally symmetric, even though the ensemble statistics are.
+Ensemble (statistical) symmetry is a property of a particular flow.

+Equivariance is a property of the mapping.
+The Navier-Stokes equations themselves are covariant under rotations: if $\mathbf{u}(\mathbf{x},t)$ is a solution, then so is $R\mathbf{u}(R^{-1}\mathbf{x},t)$ for any rotation $R$, with the pressure and forcing transformed accordingly.
+Any mapping between flow quantities that arises from these equations should inherit this covariance, regardless of whether the specific solutions sampled by the training data happen to be symmetric.
+A super-resolution model, a closure model, or an accelerated solver should all transform their outputs consistently when their inputs are rotated, because the underlying physics does.

+This distinction matters for two reasons.
+First, it clarifies what we are measuring.
+Equivariance error quantifies how well a learned mapping respects the covariance of the governing equations, not how symmetric the training data is.
+Second, it explains why equivariance is a useful property even for flows whose solutions break the symmetry.
+A near-wall channel flow has no rotational symmetry as a solution, but a model that maps coarse near-wall velocity fields to fine ones should still respect the rotational covariance of the equations that produced those fields.
+If it does not, it is encoding a coordinate-frame dependence that the physics does not have.

-We define \textit{equivariance error} in order to quantify how well a model has learned equivariance~\citep{wang2022approximatelyequivariantnetworksimperfectly}.
+We quantify how well a model has learned equivariance via the \textit{equivariance error}~\citep{wang2022approximatelyequivariantnetworksimperfectly}.
 A perfectly equivariant model automatically transforms its outputs when the inputs transform.
 Formally, given input $x$, group $G$, and group elements $g\in G$, a model $f$ is $G$-equivariant if $f(g\cdot x) = g\cdot f(x) \ \forall \ g \in G$.
 We define the pointwise equivariance error as the absolute residual of the definition of equivariance:

 where $\mathbf{E}(\mathbf{x}_n;g)$ is the equivariance error for a given group element $g$ and coarsened velocity vector field $\mathbf{x}_n$, $n$ indexes the dataset, and $\mathbf{f}$ is the learned super-resolution function (a vector-valued function).